- 1 What is ultrasonic cavitation?

-- The procedure requires roughly a dozen half-hour long treatments, wherein a specialist bursts fat using low-frequency ultrasound waves.
+- The procedure requires roughly a dozen treatments, wherein a specialist targets problem areas with low-frequency ultrasound waves.

-During a series of ultrasound cavitation treatments, fat is turned into free fatty acids, which are easier for the body to get rid of.
+Ultrasonic cavitation is a minimally invasive alternative to tumescent liposuction that uses ultrasonic waves to turn fat cells into free fatty acids, which are easier for the body to get rid of.

-A specialist or doctor uses non-invasive machines to target areas of the body with low-frequency ultrasound waves.
-The waves penetrate the skin and create bubbles around the fat deposit, which then burst, causing the body to get rid of them naturally through urine and the lymphatic system.
+The midsection, upper arms, thighs, hips, and chin area can be targeted with these low-frequency ultrasound waves, which penetrate the skin and create bubbles around fat deposits.
+The bubbles then burst, causing the body to get rid of them naturally through the urinary tract and lymphatic system.

 Generally speaking, circumferential reduction is enough for people who just want to smooth, tighten, and tone a specific body area.

-If performed in-office, your doctor or technician will probably tell you to follow a low-calorie, low-carb diet for at least a day before the procedure, which will help you better burn fatty acid during the treatment and just after.
+You will probably be instructed to follow a low-calorie, low-carb diet for at least a day before the procedure, which will help you better burn fatty acid during the treatment and just after.

 For many patients, a solution that offers long-term results is worth the extra money and time.
 Doctors who perform ultrasound liposuction say that the fat cells treated with low-frequency sound waves won’t return, so they do provide a permanent effect.
 Still, it’s important to maintain a healthy diet and exercise to keep the fat off.

-For the most part, people who are looking for a way to tighten and tone are eligible for ultrasound cavitation.
 Anyone with a pacemaker, a cardiac or vascular disease, or another serious condition may not be eligible from this treatment.
-Due to the potential for metabolic harm in the cavitation process, people with diabetes should avoid this treatment.
+Due to the potential for metabolic harm in the cavitation process, people with diabetes should avoid ultrasonic cavitation.

 Ultrasonic cavitation vs. other body contouring options